Parasol Sedge (Carex umbellata) 12 or 72-pack of plugs

 What are plugs?
 Plugs are plants grown in 72-cell trays; each soil plug is 1.6” wide x 3.2” deep.
 Read more here.

-The reason that Parasol Sedge is a Top 3 garden sedge is because it never flops over.
-Most sedges flop over after they go to seed because the seed heads are tall and heavy.
-Parasol Sedge, on the other hand, has short seed heads that are practically hidden within the tight mound of fine leaves.
-This is a really fantastic characteristic and makes it much better to have around short flowering species like Prairie Smoke, Butterfly Milkweed, Prairie Phlox, and Puccoons.
+Parasol Sedge has short seed heads that stay mostly hidden within the tight mound of leaves.
+This is a really fantastic characteristic that makes it perfect for planting next to shorter prairie flowers such as Prairie Smoke, Butterfly Milkweed, Prairie Phlox, and Puccoons.

 Details